 - Complete an application form.

-- Meet with a GP to discuss whether they agree that you need a disability parking permit.
+- Meet with a GP to discuss whether they agree that you need to get a disability parking permit.
 If they do, they usually need to complete part of the application form to define and substantiate the medical reasons why you need the permit.
 They may need to supply documentation detailing your condition and how it impacts your mobility.

 - Some GPs may also need a letter from your occupational therapist.